900 Series: Facilities & Sites

 Related Policy: 902.2-R

-Radon testing will be performed by an individual who is certified to conduct the required testing pursuant to Iowa Code Section 136B.1 or by district employees who have completed a school radon testing training program approved by the Iowa Department of Education and the Iowa Department of Public Health.
+Radon testing will be performed by an individual certified to conduct such testing pursuant to Iowa Code Section 136B.1, or by district employees who have completed a school radon testing training program approved by the Iowa Department of Education and the Iowa Department of Health & Human Services.

-If the results of any short-term tests at the attendance centers are at or above four picocuries per liter, the district will conduct a second short-term test in spaces with elevated levels within 60 days of the first test.
+If the results of any short-term test at an attendance center are at or above four picocuries per liter, the district will conduct a second short-term test in spaces with elevated levels within 60 days of the first test.
 If the averaged test results of the first and second tests are at or above four picocuries per liter, the district will retain an individual credentialed to develop a radon mitigation plan.

-The radon mitigation plan may include, but not be limited to, further diagnostic testing, corrective measures, and active mitigation strategies.
-The radon mitigation plan will be completed within two years of the first short-term test unless the district plans to abandon or renovate the attendance center within five years and the renovation includes radon mitigation.
+The radon mitigation plan may include further diagnostic testing, corrective measures, and active mitigation.
+The mitigation plan will be completed within two years of the first short-term test unless the district plans to abandon or renovate the attendance center within five years and renovation includes radon mitigation.

 Adopted: 10/22